focus-editor/focus/LOG.md

     - Improve scrolling using shitty touchpads
     - Then: Sticky viewport
         - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer
-    - Global search
-        - Double shift to search
-        - TEST THIS: All files opened separately should always appear at the top in searches
-    - Local search

     - Line wrap:
         - Sticky viewport before that!